- Research Home

 - Student Research Group (SRG)

-With the advent and ongoing promotion of evidence-based dentistry, there is an increasing need for expanding and validating the current and future knowledge base of the dental profession.
-The Marquette University School of Dentistry has a significant role in contributing to this knowledge base.
-In fact, research and its importance to the advancement of the knowledge base of dentistry represent an important aspect of the Dental School's strategic plan.
-Research is one of five important themes found in our strategic plan and therefore represents one of our measures of success.
-I am excited and encouraged by the many opportunities for the Dental School to contribute to the research mission of the institution and beyond.
-I fully support and am committed to continuing to enhance the research efforts of the School of Dentistry.
+Clinical decision-making in dentistry relies on the continuous process of evidence-based dentistry driven by clinical outcomes research and the discovery of new knowledge driven by basic science research.
+There is an increasing need for expanding and validating the current and future knowledge base of the dental profession.
+The Marquette University School of Dentistry has a significant role in contributing to this knowledge base which will affect our learner’s clinical practice now and in the future.
+In fact, research and its importance to the advancement of the knowledge base of dentistry represents an important aspect of the Dental School's mission and strategic plan, and dovetails with our continuing efforts to update our dental facilities and technology for our students, residents, and postdoctoral fellows.
+Research is one of the four important themes found in our 2022-2027 strategic plan and therefore represents one of our measures of success.

 Dean William K. Lobb, D.D.S., M.S., M.P.H.